10 Paid Internships for High School Students in California

 Dates:Â Varies based on the internship, usually 8, 10, or 12 weeks in the summer

 The Administrative Internship Program at Stanford University offers an opportunity for high school students to experience how clinical innovation is integrated into healthcare operations and leadership.
-Interns are matched with a department where they are guided by a preceptor, and they participate in professional development sessions, networking events, and social activities.
-For Summer, the high school internship involved housekeeping, sterile processing, supply chain, emergency services, and anesthesia technical services among others.
+You will be matched with a department where you will be guided by a preceptor.
+You will participate in professional development sessions, networking events, and social activities.
+For the summer, the high school internship involves housekeeping, sterile processing, supply chain processing, emergency services, and anesthesia technical services, among others.

 Subject Areas: Science communication